phitranpt/GroWinUp/README.md

 ## Next Steps
 - [ ] Child Badges
 - [ ] Coins/ Rewards
-- [ ] Enabling of user to edit their avatar.
+- [ ] Enabling of user to edit their avatar
-- [ ] Choose your avatar on registration page.
+- [ ] Choose your avatar on registration page
-- [ ] Ability to click and drag tasks.
+- [ ] Ability to click and drag tasks
+- [ ] Animations
-- [ ] Animations.
+- [ ] Deploy to Heroku

 ### Author
 * Phi Tran